Zero-Tang/NoirCvmApi/README.md

 NoirVisor Customizable VM API Library

 ## Introduction
 [NoirVisor](https://github.com/Zero-Tang/NoirVisor) is a hardware-accelerated hypervisor solution.
-This repository is a library project that abstracts the Customizable VM feature of NoirVisor so the functionalities may be exposed to any arbitrary users.
+This repository is a library project that abstracts the Customizable VM feature of NoirVisor so the functionalities may be exposed to any arbitrary users. \
+This project is an open-source alternative to [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/hypervisor-platform/hypervisor-platform).

 ## Supported Platforms
 Currently, only 64-bit Windows Operating Systems running on processors that support AMD-V are supported.